UDC-GAC/toxo/README.rst

 Model description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Models read by Toxo are formatted in CSV-like style, where each row represents a genotype combination and, separated by a comma, its associated penetrance.
+Models read by Toxo are formatted in CSV-like style, where each row represents a genotype combination and its associated penetrance (separated by a comma).
 The order in which the rows appear does not matter.
 Empty lines or lines starting with '#' (comments) are ignored.

 Genotypes are represented as two characters, each one corresponding to each of the alleles from genotype.
 Alleles of the same genotype use the same alphabetic letter, and the difference in capitalization encodes the minor (lowercase) and major (uppercase) allele.
 There is no limit on the genotype combination size.